 Play Free supports children who need opportunities to play in a safe, caring environment.
-Through no fault of their own, these children have experienced to pain and confusion of separation from a caregiver.
-Play Free allows these children to gather outside the prison walls, for a day or normalcy in a challenging time.
+Through no fault of their own, these children have experienced the pain and confusion of separation from a mother or grandmother.
+Play Free allows these children to gather outside the prison walls for a day of normalcy in a challenging time.

 How can my family participate?

 Referrals are accepted from Topeka Correctional Facility.
-For more information about Play Free, please contact Dené Mosier at firstname.lastname@example.org or 785-783-8300.
+For more information about Play Free, please contact Dené Mosier at (785) 783-8300.

 How is Play Free funded?

-Play Free is provided by generous individuals and businesses.
+Play Free is supported by generous individuals and businesses.
 To allow more families to access Play Free, donate now.